hpcleuven/VscDocumentation/source/cloud/terraform.md

 if you need large amounts of storage and don't want to use an NFS share, you can instead attach an additional block-storage volume with the `volumes` variable (see `volume.example`).
 The `size` represents the volume size in gigabytes.
 :::{tip}
-This variable will create and attach the volume, but it will **not** create a filesystem or mount it.
+This variable will create and attach the volume as a regular disk, but it will **not** create a filesystem or mount it.
 :::
 ```terraform
 volumes = {